LINQ to SAP Hybris C4C Data

 Rapidly create and deploy powerful .NET applications that integrate with SAP Hybris C4C data including Leads, Contacts, Opportunities, Accounts, and more!

-This article demonstrates how to use LINQ to access SAP Hybris C4C tables through the CData ADO.NET Data Provider for SAP Hybris C4C.
-To do this you will LINQ to Entity Framework, which is used to generate the connection and can be used with any CData ADO.NET Data Providers to access data via LINQ.
+This article illustrates using LINQ to access tables within the SAP Hybris C4C via the CData ADO.NET Data Provider for SAP Hybris C4C.
+To achieve this, we will use LINQ to Entity Framework, which facilitates the generation of connections and can be seamlessly employed with any CData ADO.NET Data Providers to access data through LINQ.

 See the help documentation for a guide to setting up an EF 6 project to use the provider.